-- AXIS Release 4 level is required on all AXIS interface shelves. - Only one feeder trunk is supported between a routing hub and interface shelf. - No direct trunking between interface shelves is supported. - No routing trunk is supported between the routing network and interface shelves. - The feeder trunks between BPX hubs and IPX or IGX interface shelves are either T3 or E3. - The feeder trunks between BPX hubs and AXIS interface shelves are T3, E3, or OC3-c/STM-1. - Frame Relay Connection management to an IPX interface shelf is provided by StrataView Plus

-- Frame Relay and ATM connection management to an AXIS interface shelf is provide by StrataView Plus - Telnet is supported to an interface shelf; the vt command is not. - Remote printing by the interface shelf via a print command from the routing network is not supported.
+- AXIS Release 4 level is required on all AXIS interface shelves. - Only BPX nodes can act as routing hubs for Interface Shelves. - Only one interface shelf trunk is supported between a Routing Hub and Interface Shelf. - No direct trunking between Interface Shelves is supported. - No routing trunk is supported between the Routing Network and Interface Shelves. - The interface shelf trunks between BPX hubs and IPX or IGX Shelves are either T3 or E3. - The interface shelf trunks between BPX hubs and AXIS Shelves are T3, E3, or OC3-c/STM-1. - Frame Relay Connection management to an IPX Interface Shelf is provided by SV+. - Frame Relay and ATM connection management to an AXIS Shelf is provide by SV+. - Telnet is supported to an Interface Shelve; the vt command is not. - Remote printing by the Interface Shelf via a print command from the routing network is not supported.